Monika Amsler – University of Maryland

 It can be shown that certain texts were the product of an early cross-cultural scientific exchange, while others resisted the foreign influences most widely.
 It is possible to distinguish their utilization in different semantic fields and contexts.
 In connection with these results I will present the first comprehensive database on foreign words in Demotic, which will help scholars in the future with the identification of hitherto unknown substances and solving lexical mysteries and complicated readings.

-Kassandra Jackson Miller – Union College
+Kassandra Jackson Miller – Bard College

 When Hours are Numbered: Quantitative vs. Qualitative Timekeeping in Imperial-Period Medicine